The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A substitute check is legally the same as the original check if it accurately represents the information on the original check and includes the following statement: "This is a legal copy of your check.
 You can use it the same way you would use the original check."
 The substitute check must also have been handled by a bank.

 A time deposit (also known as a term deposit) is a money deposit at a bank that cannot be withdrawn for a certain "term" or period of time.
 When the term is over it can be withdrawn, or it can be held for another term.
 The longer the term, the better the yield on the money.
 Generally, there are significant penalties for early withdrawal.
-See also Certificates of Deposit.
+See related question Certificates of Deposit.

 The Truth in Lending Act is a Federal law that requires lenders to provide standardized information so that borrowers can compare loan terms.
 In general, lenders must provide information on